vhaghani26/epigenerate/SLURM/README.md

 Let's say we lost everything except our backed up raw data and we needed to recreate an analysis.
 In the worst case, where  the commands used to carry out the experiment were not saved, we would have to figure out all of the commands with only a vague memory of the steps we took to get results.
 It is hard, if not impossible to recreate an analysis with exactly the same string of commands and parameters.
 So, we should think about documenting things as we go.

 In the best case (of this terrible scenario) we would have a script to recreate our analysis!
-So, we can make this easy for our _future_ forgetful-selves and put all of the flags and commands we submit to Slurm INSIDE our batch scripts!
+So, we can make this easy for our _future_ forgetful-selves and put all of the flags and commands we submit to SLURM INSIDE our batch scripts!

 We can do this by adding **#SBATCH** lines of code after the sh-bang line (`#!/bin/bash`) in our script.